ozgurakan/devopsblog/source/_posts/2013-01-10-cooking-with-chef2.markdown

     	README.md
     	metadata.rb

 The first directory to look into is `attributes`, specifically `default.rb`.
 Here you can see all the things you can set for your Apache installation.
 Your recipes will read the attributes files for configuration details.
 You can see that there are different settings for different operating systems, meaning you can run this cookbook against Ubuntu, Red Hat, and other servers.
-This means the underlying operating system doesn’t really matter - your Apache settings matter.
+This means the underlying operating system doesn't really matter - your Apache settings matter.

 The next directory to look into is `recipes`.
-Recipes are Ruby files in which you use Chef’s Domain Specific Language (DSL) to define how particular parts of a node should be configured.
+Recipes are Ruby files in which you use Chef's Domain Specific Language (DSL) to define how particular parts of a node should be configured.
 The default.rb file will be run through first to install the service, followed by module recipes.
 Inside a recipe you will see something similar to this:

 ```ruby
 when "debian"